 1. INITIAL FACILITES.

-Gatherer shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required to construct and install facilities capable of providing gathering and compression services for 9,000 Mcf per day of Owner’s Daily Deliverability of Gas.
+Gatherer shall diligently proceed with the acquisition of all applicable governmental approvals, permits, and rights-of-way required and will construct and install facilities capable of providing gathering and compression services for 9,000 Mcf per day of Owner’s Daily Deliverability of Gas.
 Gatherer anticipates the initial facilities will be installed by December 1, 1999.

 2. ADDITIONAL FACILITIES.

 Upon the delivery of Gas utilizing at least seventy percent (70%) of the existing compression facilities and one of the following is occurring; a) Owner is actively drilling and completing additional wells, or b) current production is inclining at a sufficient rate, Gatherer shall provide additional gathering and compression facilities up to the MDQ.
-If Gatherer in its sole discretion determines it is uneconomical for any reason to provide additional gathering and compression facilities, Gatherer shall provide Owner thirty (30) days notice of same.
-Owner and Gatherer will negotiate the terms and conditions under which Gatherer will expand the gathering and compression facilities.
-If the parties are unable to agree upon those terms and conditions within sixty (60) days following Gatherer’s notification, then the affected wells shall be released from dedication under this Agreement.
+If Gatherer in its sole discretion determines it is uneconomical for any reason to provide additional gathering and compression facilities above the MDQ, Gatherer shall provide Owner thirty (30) days notice of same.
+Owner and Gatherer will negotiate the terms and conditions under which Gatherer will expand the gathering and compression facilities above the MDQ.
+If the parties are unable to agree upon those terms and conditions within sixty (60) days following Gatherer’s notification, then the affected wells, at Owner’s option, shall be permanently released from dedication under this Agreement.

 EXHIBIT C